Guiwoo/guista-App/README.md

 - when you press next move to next input (https://docs.expo.dev/versions/latest/react-native/textinput/#props) "Text Input things"
 - How to move your screen depends on keyboard ?
 KeyboardAvoidingView(https://docs.expo.dev/versions/latest/react-native/keyboardavoidingview/#contentcontainerstyle)
   -remove keyboard if user touch empty screen => touchableOpacity without Feedback

+# 4

+- React hook form can use on Native, how to transfer data ? using navigation.navigate props

+# 5

+- what is diffierent expo i and npm i ? expo i called npm i
+- it maek sure this pacage work on current expo version